-- Q: How many QIS goals and measures does my QIS need to have? - A: A QIS must have at least one goal and one measure, but issuers may include multiple goals and measures if they wish.
-The QIS form includes space for two goals and two measures per goal.
-If an issuer wishes to address more goals or measures, they should contact the Exchange for a modified QIS form. - Q: Am I required to use NQF-endorsed measures for the QIS? - A: NQF-endorsed measures are encouraged, but not required.
-However, it is recommended that issuers use standardized or uniform performance measures. - Issuers who are using NQF measures should provide the 4-digit ID. - Q: Can I modify an NQF-endorsed measure? - A: Modified NQF-endorsed measures should not be used for the QIS program. - Q: What should I report as a performance target? - A: Issuers should report the actual rate they are aiming to meet as the performance target, not a percentile benchmark published by a quality metric publisher. - Q: Is the "Follow-Up Results" section of the Measure Assessment table required? - A: Issuers who are continuing a QIS are required to fill in the "Follow-Up Results" section of the Measure Assessment table.
-This section of the table should be left blank for issuers submitting a new QIS. - Q: Is an issuer who began a QIS this year required to report follow-up results?
+- Q: How should an issuer establish a performance target with no baseline rate? - A: Issuers who have no baseline rate can still set a performance target using a national standard or external benchmark that is appropriate for measuring achievement of its identified goal. - Q: How should I report a performance target? - A: Issuers should report the actual rate they are aiming to meet as the performance target, not a percentile benchmark published by a quality metric publisher. - Q: Is the "Follow-Up Results" section of the Measure Assessment table required? - A: Issuers who are continuing a QIS are required to fill in the "Follow-Up Results" section of the Measure Assessment table.
+This section of the table should be left blank for issuers submitting a new QIS. - Q: Is an issuer who started a QIS this year required to report follow-up results?
 This QIS has only been in effect for a few months. - A: Yes.
 We understand that these issuers will not have a full year of reporting results at the time of QIS submission.
-These issuers should report on the first five to six months of implementation. - Q: How should an issuer in its second year of its QIS report their follow-up results? - A: Issuers should transition to full-year reporting of the progress of their QIS in the second year of the QIS and beyond.
+These issuers should report on the first five to six months of implementation. - Q: How should an issuer in its second year of its QIS report their follow-up results?

+- A: Issuers should transition to full-year reporting of the progress of their QIS in the second year of the QIS and beyond.
 Follow-up results should be reported for the full previous year(s). - Q: I have three years of follow-up results for the QIS but there are only two "Follow-Up Results" columns.
 Which years should I report on the form? - A: Issuers should report the most recent full years of data in the "Follow-Up Results" section.
-For 2021 certification, this should include plan year 2018 and plan year 2019 for those whose QIS is in its third year. - Q: How should I report activities in my QIS? - A: Part D, Section 5 collects information about the activities performed to implement the QIS.
+For 2022 certification, this should include plan year 2018 and plan year 2019 for those whose QIS is in its third year. - Q: How should I report activities in my QIS? - A: Part D, Section 5 collects information about the activities performed to implement the QIS.
 Issuers can now report activities in Part D, Table 5-1.
 Issuers should list any planned activities for the QIS in the "Activity" column of the table and associate any activity with the QIS goal number.